skypilot-org/skypilot/docs/source/serving/sky-serve.rst

 How it works:

-- Each service gets an endpoint that automatically redirects requests to its underlying replicas.
+- Each service gets an endpoint that automatically redirects requests to its replicas.
-- The replicas of the same service can run in different regions and clouds — reducing cloud costs and increasing availability.
+- Replicas of the same service can run in different regions and clouds — reducing cloud costs and increasing availability.
-- SkyServe transparently handles the load balancing, recovery, and autoscaling of the replicas.
+- SkyServe handles the load balancing, recovery, and autoscaling of the replicas.

 ..
 GPU availability has become a critical bottleneck for many AI services.
 With Sky
 ..
 Serve, we offer a lightweight control plane that simplifies deployment across